Koh Yao Noi - A Quiet Island Surprise Off The Coast Of Phuket

 There is no entrance fee to the viewpoint, just park up next to the pier and cross the small concrete bridge.

-Boat trips and snorkelling on Koh Yao Noi
+Boat Trips and Snorkelling on Koh Yao Noi

 Exploring the Island by Scooter

 Koh Yao Noi is not a large island compared to its neighbour Phuket, but it is not a tiny island like Koh Lipe either.
 Walking from the east to the west of the island would take the best part of an hour and north to south would take longer still.
 There are taxis available on Koh Yao Noi but you would have to pre book them or get someone to arrange one as they are not frequent or possible to flag down from the road reliably.
 Scooters therefore, are essential.
-They are also not expensive at 250 baht per day (£5.86 or $7.29) plus petrol, and are also great fun!
+They are also not expensive at 250 baht per day plus petrol, and are also great fun!

 With a scooter you can go all the way around the island on paved roads, the island's main road (if you can call it that) circuits the centre of the island.
 As the road is circular you can ride all over the main parts of the island, below is a route starting in the south east but you could start it from wherever you rent your bike from.